cwinpy/cwinpy/docs/pe/roq/roq.rst

 relatively small compared to the overall savings over the course of the full parameter estimation.
 There may also be cases where the parameter space is too uncorrelated (maybe just due to being too large) to mean that the number of basis vectors is less than the overall length of the data.
-In such cases, it would just revert back to calculating the full likelihood.
+In such cases, you can just revert back to calculating the full likelihood.

 CWInPy uses the `arby <https://arby.readthedocs.io/>`_ package for the generation of the reduced order model, reduced basis vectors and interpolants for the likelihood function components.